JGeek00/crowdsec-monitor-api/API.md

 ## Blocklists Endpoints

 Blocklists are synced from CrowdSec LAPI on startup and refreshed every hour in the background.
 Two origins are fetched: `blocklist-import` (external blocklists) and `lists` (firehol-style lists).
-Data is stored locally in SQLite.
+Data is stored locally in SQLite or PostgreSQL depending on the `DB_MODE` environment variable.

 ---